seven1m/rpi-check-in-printer/README.md

 1. Use VNC to connect to the Pi.

-    First, start the server by SSHing to the Pi and running `vncserver`.
-Note the address, e.g. `192.168.X.Y:1`.

     Download and run [RealVNC](https://www.realvnc.com).

-    Use this displayed address to connect to the Pi with RealVNC Viewer on your local machine.
+    Use the IP address you discovered earlier plus `:1` to connect to the Pi with RealVNC Viewer.
+The full address will look like something this: `192.168.X.Y:1`

     The VNC password is the one you set earlier.